Nurse says Amber Heard tried to ‘instigate’ Johnny Depp by following him ‘from room to room’

 There, Heard wrote that “like many women, she had been sexually harassed and assaulted when she was of college age.
 But I kept quiet, I did not expect that filing complaints would bring justice.
 And I didn’t see myself as a victim.”

-“Then two years ago I became a public figure representing family abuse and felt the full force of our culture’s anger towards women speaking up,” she added at the time.
+“Then two years ago I became a public figure representing family abuse and felt the full force of our culture’s anger at women speaking up,” she added at the time.

 While Depp is not mentioned in the article, his legal team argues that it contains a “clear implication that Mr. Depp is a family abuser,” which they say is “categorically and demonstrably false.”
 Depp is seeking compensation of “no less than $50 million.”